kragen/dernocua/text/material-observations.md

 Magneti Marelli “H7 12V 55W PX26d”.
 Cold (10°?) it measures some 7Ω
 on a shitty multimeter that measures 3Ω short-circuit, demonstrating why household 240V quartz-halogen bulbs would be better for use as RTDs.
-When reheated to orange-hot, it measures 2Ω but the meter's short-circuit resistance has dropped to 1Ω, demonstrating that the meter is totally inadequate for this purpose.
+When reheated to orange-hot, it measures 2Ω but the meter’s short-circuit resistance has dropped to 1Ω, demonstrating that the meter is totally inadequate for this purpose.
 For heating-element purposes such a bulb ought to be adequate up to nearly 1000°.